FancyJesse/DailyProgrammer/README.md

 ---

-#### Challenge #16
+### Challenge #16

 * [easy](https://www.reddit.com/r/dailyprogrammer/comments/q8aom/2272012_challenge_16_easy/)
 > Hi folks!
 We are in the midst of discussing how this subreddit will go about but for now how about we just concentrate on challenges!
 Write a function that takes two strings and removes from the first string any character that appears in the second string.
-For instance, if the first string is “Daily Programmer” and the second string is “aeiou ” the result is “DlyPrgrmmr”. note: the second string has [space] so the space between "Daily Programmer" is removed edit: if anyone has any suggestions for the subreddit, kindly post it in the feedback thread posted a day before.
+For instance, if the first string is â€œDaily Programmerâ€ and the second string is â€œaeiou â€ the result is â€œDlyPrgrmmrâ€. note: the second string has [space] so the space between "Daily Programmer" is removed edit: if anyone has any suggestions for the subreddit, kindly post it in the feedback thread posted a day before.
 It will be easier to assess.
 Thank you.

 * [intermediate](https://www.reddit.com/r/dailyprogrammer/comments/q8fqk/2272012_challenge_16_intermediate/)
 > Your task is to write a program that simulates a game of craps.
 Use the program to calculate various features of the game: for example, What is the most common roll or average rolls in a game or maximum roll?
 What is the average winning percentage?
 Or you can make your own questions. edit: if anyone has any suggestions for the subreddit, kindly post it in the feedback thread posted a day before.
 It will be easier to assess.
 Thank you.